opengisch/QField-docs/documentation/get-started/tutorials/advanced-setup-qfc.en.md

 2. Double-tap on the Nyuki icon (the QFieldCloud logo).
 3. This action will reveal a field where you can enter the preferred QFieldCloud server address.
 4. Enter the details of the desired server in the provided field.
-(Leaving the field empty will automatically connect to the [QFieldCloud server](https://app.qfield.cloud/))
+(Leaving the field empty will automatically connect to the default [QFieldCloud server](https://app.qfield.cloud/))

 !![Revealing server in QFieldSync](../../assets/images/changing_default_qfieldcloud_server_qfield_sync.png,250px)